NatashaHull/HackUnderflow/README.md

 * Mailers

 ##Construction
-I started this application as a Rails app (getting all the models, controllers, views, and routes set up, along with the API layer) and then started turning it into a one page application with backbone.
+I started this application as a Rails app (getting all the models, controllers, views, and routes set up, along with the API layer) and then started turning it into a one page application with [Backbone](https://github.com/NatashaHull/HackUndderflow#backbone-integration).
 In order to have some sample data on this website, I used Nokogiri to scrape Stack Overflow and seeded my database with that data.

 ##Users
 While I could use Devise or another authentication gem for me, this would complicate the structure of my project later on.
 My goal of turning this into a single page application using Backbone (including the sign up and sign in pages) lead me to the conclusion that I need more control over the `Users` and `Session` resources than using a pre-built authentication system would give me.